 Today, more than 70% of consumers require information in their language before making a purchase.
 This means that your ads need to make an impact and create an emotional connection with potential customers before they purchase.
 To do so, you will need to adapt your creative content to the unique cultural context of your target audience.

-You can create these meaningful connections on the global market by applying the principles of content localization to your next campaign.
+You can create these meaningful connections on the global market by applying the principles of content localisation to your next campaign.

-But what exactly is content localization?
+But what exactly is content localisation?
 And why doesn’t translation cut it anymore?
 Let’s dive in.

 What is localization?